ElifBurcuA/HTML-Exercise/README.md

 # HTML-Exercise
-### Development of Homepage, About Us and Contact pages using HTML.
+<p> Development of Homepage, About Us and Contact pages using HTML. </p>